haxiomic/dts2hx/README.md

 - [ ] *maybe*: If tweaking flags are necessary to get the best output for certain libraries then use a github registry of config files to store these tweaks

 # FAQ

+- Should I publish generated types to haxelib

+    Ideally dts2hx replaces the need to install externs from haxelib, however if the generated externs are not perfect and require manual fixups you may want to publish a curated version to haxelib.
+Before you do that please consider open an issue here noting the fixup required instead – it would be better if dts2hx converted more modules correctly instead of polluting the haxelib namespace with js externs

 - What makes this different from previous approaches?